mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 \end{bmatrix}
 $$

-which has eigenvalues equal to 10, 6 and 0.It's rank is 2 which is not full rank (4) and its determinant is zero (determinant is the product of eigenvalues).
-Then, this matrix is singula (non-invertible).
+which has eigenvalues equal to 10, 6 and 0.
+It's rank is 2 which is not full rank (3 - For a square matrix, the matrix is full rank if all rows and columns are linearly independent) and its determinant is zero (determinant is the product of eigenvalues).
+Then, this matrix is singular (non-invertible).

 {% highlight python %}
 import numpy as np